-Decryption is started by triggering the CRYPT task with register MODE on page 98 set to DECRYPTION.
-An ENDCRYPT event is generated when packet decryption is completed.
+Decryption is started by triggering the CRYPT task with the MODE on page 98 register set to DECRYPTION.
+An ENDCRYPT event will be generated when packet decryption is completed

-The AES CCM peripheral modifies the length field of the packet to adjust for the MIC field.
-It subtracts four bytes from the length and stores the decrypted packet in RAM at the address specified in the pointer OUTPTR, see Decryption on page 90.
+The AES CCM will also modify the length field of the packet to adjust for the MIC field, that is, subtract four bytes from the length, and then store the decrypted packet into RAM at the address pointed to by the OUTPTR pointer, see Decryption on page 91.

-CCM is only able to decrypt packet payloads that are at least five bytes long (one byte or more encrypted payload (EPL) and four bytes of MIC).
-CCM will therefore generate a MIC error for packets where the length field is set to 1, 2, 3, or 4.
+The CCM is only able to decrypt packet payloads that are at least 5 bytes long, that is, 1 byte or more encrypted payload (EPL) and 4 bytes of MIC.
+The CCM will therefore generate a MIC error for packets where the length field is set to 1, 2, 3 or 4.

-Empty packets (length field is set to 0) will not be decrypted but instead moved unmodified through the AES CCM peripheral.
-These packets will always pass the MIC check.
+Empty packets (length field is set to 0) will not be decrypted but instead moved unmodified through the AES CCM, these packets will always pass the MIC check.

-CCM supports different widths of the LENGTH field in the data structure for decrypted packets.
-This is configured in register MODE on page 98.
+The CCM supports different widths of the LENGTH field in the data structure for decrypted packets.
+This is configured in the MODE on page 98 register.